What Is a Humidifier?

 Distilled water, available in grocery stores, has fewer minerals, but it’s not clear that it’s any better than tap water as long as you clean your humidifier regularly.

-Cleaning Your Humidifier
+How to Clean Your Humidifier

 Always unplug your humidifier before you clean it.
 Water and electricity can be dangerous together.

-Empty, rinse, and dry the base and tank every day.
+Change the water daily and rinse and dry the base and tank every day.